 The next section gazes into the more distant future and is, therefore, more speculative.
 We aim here to survey the landscape for new policy ideas percolating among scholars, activists, and practitioners that are not currently on any administrative or legislative agenda, but that are worthy of discussion.

-The forecast draws from the work of the Philanthropy, Policy and Technology Project at Stanford University’s Center on Philanthropy and Civil Society (PACS).
+The forecast draws from the work of the Philanthropy, Policy and Technology Project (now the Digital Civil Society Lab) at Stanford University’s Center on Philanthropy and Civil Society (PACS).
 The forecast is part of an ongoing exploration of the rise of novel mechanisms for the private financing and production of social and public goods, including the emergence of a digital civil society and the regulatory, practice, and policy options these developments bring forward.